igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 #### Partial Saga migration

-Previous examples shown the full rewrite of sagas, but it is not neccessary.
+Previous examples shown the full rewrite of sagas, but it is not necessary.
 You can move parts of the logic from any saga step-by-step, without rewriting the whole thing.

 Here is a first "Data fetching" example, but in a state of partial rewrite.